CrunchyData/pgCompare/README.md

 ```

 ### Create `confero.properties`
-Copy the `confero.properties.sample`` file to confero.properties and define the repository, source, and target connection parameters.
+Copy the `confero.properties.sample` file to confero.properties and define the repository, source, and target connection parameters.
 Refer to the Properties section for more details on the settings.

 By default, the application looks for the properties file in the execution directory.
-This can be overriden by using the CONFERO_CONFIG environment variable to point to a file in a different location.
+This can be overriden by using the CONFERODC_CONFIG environment variable to point to a file in a different location.

 ### Perform Data Compare
 With the table mapping defined, execute the comparison and provide the mandatory batch command line argument: